-(11pt) The introduction must contain (in order) the general background, the literature review as the basis for the scientific novelty statement of the manuscript, the scientific novelty statement, and the research problem.
-At the end of the introduction, the purpose of the study of the manuscript must be written.
-In the format of scientific manuscripts, there is no literature review as in the research report, but it is manifested in the form of a review of previous literature to show the scientific novelty of the manuscript.
-The entire introductory section is described in an integrated paragraph paragraph, with a length of 15-20% of the total length of the article.
+(11pt) The introduction should contain (in order) the general background, the literature review as the basis for the scientific novelty statement of the manuscript, the scientific novelty statement, and the research problem.
+The paper's purpose should be stated at the end of the introduction.
+A literature review is not allowed in the scientific manuscript format as in a research report.
+However, it is realised in the form of a review of previous literature to demonstrate the scientific novelty of the manuscript.
+The entire introductory section is explained in integrated paragraphs, with a length of 15-20% of the article's total length.

-The writing format from the introductory text to the conclusion is Time New Roman (TNR), 11pt, the spacing between lines is 1.15 spaces and in 1 column.
+The writing format from the introduction text to the conclusion is Times New Roman (TNR), 11pt, 1.15 spaces between lines and in 1 column.
 For Indonesian manuscripts, examples of writing thesis/thesis citations (Petro-Nustas, Tsangari, Phellas, & Constantinou, 2013), journal article citations (Sutoyo et al., 2016), book citations (Asmoro et al., 2009), and seminar/proceedings citations (Sutoyo et al., 2015).
-For English manuscripts, the writing of the word "and" was changed to "and", the word "et al" was changed to "et al".
+For English manuscripts, the word "and" is changed to "and", the word "et al" is changed to "et al".